UstanceBR: a social media language resource for stance prediction: Introduction

-We notice also that most of the existing resources usually provide text-level labelling (e.g., individual tweet instances may be labelled as being for/against a given target etc.), and that few (e.g., \cite{corp-ok}) have addressed the issue of user-level stance prediction \citep{jiis-arthur} by providing user- or timeline-level stance labels.
+We notice also that most of the existing resources usually provide text-level labelling (e.g., individual tweet instances may be labelled as being for/against a given target, etc.), and that few (e.g., \cite{corp-ok}) have addressed the issue of user-level stance prediction \citep{jiis-arthur} by providing user- or timeline-level stance labels.
 Although instance- and user-level prediction arguably represent distinct task definitions, we notice that the ubiquity of social media data allows us to build a collection of individually-labelled instances accompanied by additional user-generated contents - including their full public timelines, which would support both kinds of investigation at once.

 Finally, as pointed out in \cite{st-survey2} and others, stance prediction does not need to rely solely on text data and, at least when applied to social media settings, models of this kind may greatly benefit from the well-known principle of homophily, that is, the notion that connection is motivated by similarity.
-This suggests that purely text-based resources may be enriched with a wide range of multimodal information (e.g., friends connections, interactions etc.) as indeed a number of studies have recently considered (e.g., \cite{corp-islands,corp-homophily,corp-sardine}.)
+This suggests that purely text-based resources may be enriched with a wide range of non-textual information (e.g., friends connections, interactions, etc.) as indeed a number of studies have recently considered (e.g., \cite{corp-islands,corp-homophily,corp-sardine}.)

-Based on these observations, we envisage creating a novel multimodal corpus in the Brazilian Portuguese Twitter domain, hereby called \mbox{UstanceBR}.
+Based on these observations, we envisage creating a novel social media corpus in the Brazilian Portuguese Twitter/X domain, hereby called \mbox{UstanceBR}.
 The corpus follows the \mbox{SemEval-2016} tradition of using a pre-defined set of targets \citep{semeval2016}, but pays regard to both explicit and implicit stance as in \cite{corp-deinstance} with a focus on heavily polarised topic pairs as in \cite{corp-hate}.